status-im/samyoul-notes/README.md

 - 🤒 Feeling better than at the weekend, but I'm also not feeling particularly great.
 - Across the weekend and today feedback on the Status roadmaps for `2.30`, `2.31` and `2.32`
 - Addressed feedback to the Status Internal Comms document
+- I did research on my flight and hotel for EthCC

 ---